 Will there be a second season of the anime?

 Although there has been a decrease in disc sales with the increase in online series watching habits in recent years, disc sales are still important data to compare with other anime released in the same period, as it is financial data.
 Generally, an anime is expected to sell over 4,000 discs to confirm a new season.
-However, “I’ve Been Killing Slimes for 300 Years and Maxed Out My Level” sold around 1000 discs, which is below the targets.
+However, “I’ve Been Killing Slimes for 300 Years and Maxed Out My Level” sold around 1000 discs, which is below the target.

 Popularity and the other factors